nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 Allowing mixing of different main scopes in a single access token request is out of scope of this specification.
 The Authorization Server MUST reject any request that contains multiple main scopes.

-A main scope is defined as the first scope in the scope parameter.
+The main scope MUST be the first value in the scope parameter.
 It MUST be present and MUST be a string and can't contain `:`.
 A sub-scope is defined as any scope after the main scope.
 It MUST be a string and can contain `:` to indicate specific resources that need to be accessed.